Madrid—the Royal Spanish Capitalandbut she is impeccable as a hostess. Unfortunately, we could not meet her during our visit to

 The museum also houses a well-stocked library where one can

-order print out of a painting.
+order a printout of a painting.
 We also had an order from Latika, our friend and

-order was for ‘Las Meninas, a painting by Velazquez.
-A warm and cozy coffee
+order was for ‘Las Meninas', a painting by Velázquez.
+A warm and cosy coffee

 break at Prado Café was another refreshing part of our museum visit.